 Bethany (HerFI) is the writer and content creator for His and Her FI Post.
 Go to the bottom to grab her bio.

 We are a couple of millennials who currently reside in Phoenix Arizona.
 Our family is composed of fur babies, two cats and a dog.
 Outside of our jobs, our day to day operations revolve around them and getting outside as much as possible.

 We are DINKS.
 HisFI is an Engineer and HerFI is a full time freelancer.
 Our names IRL are Charles and Bethany.
 Charles has a Bachelors of Science in Electrical Engineering and Bethany holds a Bachelor of Fine Arts with a concentration in Photography and a Masters in Teaching with a concentration in English and Art.
 As educated (and privileged) as we are, you would think we would have had this whole money thing down.

 Not the case.
 We are learning and growing everyday and come to you with opinions, lessons, the good money moves and down right total F-ups.
 We are designing the life we want to live now, and bringing you, our readers, along for the ride.

 How did we get here?
 On the same page – literally.

 Discovering FI was a roller coaster for us both.
-His FI jumped on the FI wagon long before I did and was met with full denial and avoidance from HerFI (myself).
-The approaches at first were in the form of deprivation and this was a game I was not going to play and HisFI soon found this was not sustainable for him either.
+His FI jumped on the FI wagon long before I did and was met with full denial and avoidance from Her FI (myself).
+Our first FI approach was in the form of deprivation.
+This was not working for me at all and His FI soon found this was not sustainable for him either.

-The nuts and bolts of it:
+The nuts and bolts of where we were:

 ~We were spending too much on travel and life